vilmarjet/global_maxKcut/README.md

 ### 6) Results:
     In BranchAndBoundParameters.txt it is possible to set the name of file where result of branch-and-bound is output.
-    The result file will be created at the end of first execution in and update at each execution ./target/results
+    The result file will be created at the end of first execution and updated at each execution ./target/results